-There are hardly any reasons to not recommend an iMac.
-However, portability is certainly an issue.
+There are hardly any reasons not to recommend an iMac.
+However, portability is undoubtedly an issue.
 It requires an active power supply all the time, and you can’t just pack it in a bag and take it on a work+vacation to the mountains.

 On the other hand, if portability isn’t an issue, the 24-inch iMac is a value for money setup.
 The 4.5K screen and spatial audio are significant upgrades, along with a fresh splash of colors.